Friday, November 17, 2017, 10:00 a.m. - 4:00 p.m., Vermont Folklife Center, $95 ($50 students)

 Instructor: Myles David Jewell, filmmaker and VFC media instructor

-The Documentary Production workshop will introduce participants to approaches to filming interviews, recording professional-quality audio, using different camera techniques, gathering b-roll, doing archival research, and shooting to edit.
-Participants will be able to practice techniques identified and discussed and will also become familiar with different equipment possibilities available.
+This Documentary Filmmaking Production workshop will introduce participants to methods of filming interviews, recording professional-quality audio, using different camera techniques, gathering b-roll, doing archival research, and shooting to edit.
+Participants will be able to practice the techniques identified and discussed and will also become familiar with the different equipment available for film production.
 Feedback, critique, brainstorming and discussion will play an important role in moving participants’ ideas forward.
 Come with footage you’ve already filmed, or feel free learn the basics and find your story out in the world after the workshop.

 This workshop is intended for amateur and professionals alike, students and teachers, small business owners and most importantly, storytellers.

-The tuition for this workshop is $95.
-Attendance is limited to 14 participants and the registration deadline is November 10.
+The tuition for this workshop is $95, $50 students.
+Attendance is limited to 14 participants and the registration deadline is November 16.
 Register by calling (802) 388-4964 or by filling out the registration form (available online, to be printed and mailed).

 This workshop will be held at the Vermont Folklife Center at 88 Main Street in Middlebury.